fisker/promisify-file-reader/readme.md

 ### Static methods

-in fact `new PromisifyFileReader()` is not really required, all methods can used as static method
+in fact `new PromisifyFileReader()` is not really required, all methods can used as static

 - `readAsArrayBuffer`
 - `readAsBinaryString`